John Woodruff (talent manager): Biography

 John Philip Woodruff was a talent manager of two covers bands, Moonshine Jug and String Band and Orange, in Adelaide in the early 1970s, which eventually became the Angels and Cold Chisel, respectively.
-He established the Sphere Organisation, which included a reocrd label.
+He established the Sphere Organisation, which included a record label.
 Moonshine Jug and String Band issued a four-track extended play Keep You on the Move in mid-1973 and followed with a single "That's All Right for Me" (1974), both on his Sphere label.
 Late in 1974 they changed their name to the Keystone Angels and released a single, "Keep On Dancin'" (1975), which was co-produced by Woodruff and the group.

 Woodruff and fellow managers, Ray Hearn, Richard McDonald and Rod Willis, founded Dirty Pool Live Presentation in Sydney in 1978 as a booking agency and management company.
 Willis was now managing Cold Chisel and Hearn handled the Angels – both bands were concerned that various booking agencies were taking the lion's share of profits from their live music performances.
 At that time "performers were only paid on a minimal fee basis and the venue promoter took most of the money".
 McDonald recalled "There was no control over cover charges or promotion and, most important, no control of the marketing of the act."
 Woodruff convinced Flowers (which became Icehouse) to join their roster and worked with their bass guitarist Keith Welsh, who had been doing their bookings.
 He resumed management of the Angels and remained with them until the 1990s.

 From the mid-1980s he managed Johnny Diesel & the Injectors.
 He helped form Baby Animals in 1989 after seeing lead singer Suze DeMarchi performing in London.
 To concentrate on Baby Animals he had left the Angels and Johnny Diesel by 1992.
 He was praised by Baby Animals' members Frank Celenza and Eddie Parise, who told The Canberra Times' Kean Wong that "Woodruff has played an instrumental role in all this success."
 As the Australian representative for Imago Records he had signed Baby Animals for international releases.